Toyota corrects course on electric vehicles with new models for U.S

-Toyota Motor Corp. plans to launch two new battery-powered vehicles in the U.S. this year, revising its ealier tentative position on electric vehicles and trucks.
+Toyota Motor Corp. plans to launch two new battery-powered vehicles in the U.S. this year, revising its earlier tentative position on electric vehicles and trucks.

 The automaker said Wednesday it will start selling the unnamed EVs and an unspecified plug-in hybrid model, adding to a lineup with several gas-electric hybrids that accounted for almost one-fifth of its total U.S. deliveries last year.